carlosjhr64/thesis/REVIEW.md

 > Some language issues here too.
 > I'm refering to sine and cosine functions, not `s*i*n` or `c*o*s`.
 > You might think that the meaning is clear.
-> But later you'll see that I'm struggling to deal with really long equations, and
+> But later you'll see that I'm struggling to deal with really long equations.
-> terseness and unambiguous expressions are going to be extremely important!
+> And terseness and unambiguous expressions are going to be extremely important!
-> Also, semantically we expect the term being defined on the left of the definition,
+> Semantically we expect the term being defined on the left of the definition,
 > like `s₁≡...`.
 So to be clear, I'm defining `s₁` and `c₁`.
 > Later I'll be dealing with `sin[nωt]` and `cos[nωt]` which
-> for terseness I'll write `sₙ` and `cₙ`.
+> for terseness I'll write as `sₙ` and `cₙ`.

 `A` and `B` are arbitrary complex constants.
 The frequency of oscillation `f` is given by